-570 THE FOOD INDUSTRY: ANALYSIS AND FIELD STUDY Prerequisite: 245 or permission.
+- 570 THE FOOD INDUSTRY: ANALYSIS AND FIELD STUDY 3 credits Prerequisite: 245 or permission.
 Role of technology in extending the food supply.
-Chemical, physical and biological effects of processing and storage, on-site tours of processing plants.

-574 CULTURAL DIMENSIONS OF FOOD An examination of cultural, geographical and historical influences on development of food habits.
-Emphasis on evolution of diets; effects of religion, education, gender roles, media.

-575 ANALYSIS OF FOOD 3 credits Prerequisites: 3150:130 and 7400:245.
+Chemical, physical and biological effects of processing and storage, on-site tours of processing plants. - 574 CULTURAL DIMENSIONS OF FOOD 3 credits An examination of cultural, geographical and historical influences on development of food habits.
+Emphasis on evolution of diets; effects of religion, education, gender roles, media. - 575 ANALYSIS OF FOOD 3 credits Prerequisites: 3150:130 and 7400:245.
 Theory and practice of food analysis by classical and modern chemical and instrumental methods.
-Principles illustrated by experimentation and

-576 DEVELOPMENTS IN FOOD SCIENCE Prerequisite: 246.
+Principles illustrated by experimentation and demonstration. - 576 DEVELOPMENTS IN FOOD SCIENCE 3 credits Prerequisite: 246.
 Advanced study of the chemistry and physics of food components, affect-ing characteristics of foods.
-Critical evaluation of current basic and applied research

-580 COMMUNITY NUTRITION I -- LECTURE Corequisite: 481 for CUP students only.
+Critical evaluation of current basic and applied research emphasized. - 580 COMMUNITY NUTRITION I --- LECTURE 3 credits Corequisite: 481 for CUP students only.
 Major food and nutrition related problems in the community.
-Emphasis on community assessment, program implementation and evaluation, and rationales for nutrition services.

-581 COMMUNITY NUTRITION I -- CLINICAL 1 credit (credit/noncredit) Prerequisite: CUP students only, 380, 428.
+Emphasis on community assessment, program implementation and evaluation, and rationales for nutrition services. - COMMUNITY NUTRITION I CLINICAL 1 credit (credit/noncredit) Prerequisite: CUP students only; 380, 428.
 Corequisite: 480/580.
-Field placement in area agencies offering nutrition services.
-Study of the agency's goals, organization, and philosophy of nutritional care.

-582 COMMUNITY NUTRITION II - LECTURE Prerequisite: 480.
-Corequisite: 483 for CUP students only.
+Field placement in area agen-cies offering nutrition services.
+Study of the agency's goals, organization, and philosophy of nutritional care. - 582 COMMUNITY NUTRITION II LECTURE 3 credits Prerequisite: 580.
 Activities engaged in by community nutritionist.
-Emphasis on controversies, cultural differences, educational approaches, grantsmanship, marketing, and working with the media.

-583 COMMUNITY NUTRITION II - CLINICAL 1 credit (credit/noncredit) Prerequisite: CUP students only, 481/581.
+Emphasis on controver-sies, cultural differences, educational approaches, grantsmanship, marketing, and working with the media. - 563 COMMUNITY NUTRITION II CLINICAL 1 credit (credit/noncredit) Prerequisite: CUP students only; 481/581.
 Corequisite: 482/582.
 A second field placement in an area agency offering nutrition services.
-Study of the agency's goals, organization, and philosophy of nutritional care.

-584 ORIENTATION TO THE HOSPITAL SETTING Prerequisite: 265, comparable course or permission of instructor.
-Focuses on hospital as a major social institution; introduces procedures and functions of the hospital; roles played various hospital personnel plus cursory knowledge of medical terminology, common childhood diseases, illnesses and injuries.

-585 SEMINAR IN HOME ECONOMICS Prerequisite: permission of instructor.
-Exploration and evaluation of current developments in selected areas

-587 SPORTS NUTRITION

-Prerequisites: 133; 3100:207; 3150:130 or 203 or permission of instructor.
+Study of the agency's goals, organization, and philosophy of nutritional care. - 584 ORIENTATION TO THE HOSPITAL SETTING 2 credits Prerequisite: 265, comparable course or permission of instructor.
+Focuses on hospital as a major social institution; introduces procedures and functions of the hospital; roles played by various hospital personnel plus cursory knowledge of medical terminology, common childhood diseases, illnesses and injuries. - 585 SEMINAR IN HOME ECONOMICS 1-3 credits Prerequisite: permission of instructor.
+Exploration and evaluation of current developments in selected areas - 587 SPORTS NUTRITION 3 credits Prerequisites: 133; 3100:207; 3150:130 or 203 or permission of instructor.
 In-depth study of energy metabolism and utilization before, during, and after exercise.
-Factors affecting nutrient needs and peak performance of different athletic populations are emphasized.

-588 PRACTICUM IN DIETETICS

-1-3 credits Prerequisite: approval of advisor/instructor.
-Practical experience in application of the principles of nutrition.

-WORKSHOP IN HOME ECONOMICS AND FAMILY ECOLOGY Prerequisite: at least junior standing.
+Factors affecting nutrient needs and peak performance of different athletic populations are emphasized. - 588 PRACTICUM IN DIETETICS 1-3 credits Prerequisite: approval of advisor/instructor.
+Practical experience in application of the principles of nutrition. - WORKSHOP IN HOME ECONOMICS AND FAMILY ECOLOGY 590 1-3 credits Prerequisite: at least junior standing.
 Investigation on current issue or topic in selected areas of home economics and family ecology.
-May be on off-campus study tour or an on-campus full-time group meeting.
+May be on off-campus study tour or an on-campus full-time group meeting

-7500: Music 103
+596 PARENTING SKILLS